Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 Okay.

-Big call.
+Big cool.

 I reckon.

-World War II ended like less than two decades earlier.
+World War II ended, like, less than two decades earlier.

 Yeah.